mdos/oidc-provider-poc/README.md

 ## Overview

-The business development team has decided that the IdP market is ripe for disruption!
+The business development team of our fictitional startup has decided that the IdP market is ripe for disruption!
 Our task is to deliver an [OpenID Connect](https://openid.net/connect/) Provider PoC that the **dev** and **itops** teams can run with and evolve.

 It is assumed that open source options (such as [Keycloak](https://www.keycloak.org/)) have been evaluated and discarded, and that we are designing and implementing a system from the ground up.